ahmadh84/extern_sync/tmprl_csrpd/mtch--revaud_IJCV_2015_deepconvmatch/README.txt

   - Improved visualisation (viz.py)
   - Removed useless/suboptimal options (-iccv_settings)
   - Fixed a bug related to memory allocation for large images

+  version 1.2:
+  - Added a new option "-ngh_rad" to restrict the matching to a local neighborhood, which allows much reduced memory usage and computations.
+  - static-compiled version is now fully multhi-threaded with BLAS
+  - few minor bugfix, code cleaning and updates.